Reincarnationist/Memory_gallery/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Memory Gallery is a light-weight social media that it's focus is sharing photos.

+Use React as frontend and Material-UI as main ui components.
+Django/DRF is the backend part, filled with REST api design.
+Aws S3 as storage and RDS-mysql as Database.
 Key features are:

 User Authentication